khrj/tic-tac-toe/README.md

 # Tic-Tac-Toe
-Ever-evolving TicTacToe game in React (at the moment)
+Ever-evolving TicTacToe game in Next.js (at the moment)

 ## History
 To get a hang of new frameworks and languages I learn, I re-write this.
 Here's a list of what this has been in: